tokenfactor/tokenfactor.github.io/index.md

 # Hello
 My name is Lovely-Frances Domingo.
 I am an information security/information assurance consultant, formerly an educator and technology programs coordinator for a local community center in Seattle.
-I am an alumna of University of Washington (BA English, minor in History; MS Information Management) where I was an International Policy Institute (IPI) Cybersecurity Fellow at the UW Jackson School of International Studies (2018-2019) and a Collaborative Project Scholar for the UW Center for Communication, Difference and Equity (CCDE) Collaborative Project Scholar (2017-2018).
+I am an alumna of University of Washington (BA English, minor in History; MS Information Management) where I was an International Policy Institute (IPI) Cybersecurity Fellow at the UW Jackson School of International Studies (2018-2019) and a Collaborative Project Scholar for the UW Center for Communication, Difference and Equity (CCDE).

 Starting fall 2021, I'm starting my PhD at [TBA]. :)